Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why are floating constants stored in `double` form rather than `float` form? [p- 133]
+<span class="ques"></span> Why are floating constants stored in `double` form rather than `float` form? [p- 133]

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: For historical reasons, C gives preference to the `double` type; `float` is treated as a second-class citizen.
+<span class="ans"></span> For historical reasons, C gives preference to the `double` type; `float` is treated as a second-class citizen.
 Consider, for instance, the discussion of `float` in Kernighan and Ritchie's *The C Programming Language*: “The main reason for using `float` is to save storage in large arrays, or, less often, to save time on machines where double-precision arithmetic is particularly expensive.”
 C originally mandated that all floating-point arithmetic be done in double precision.
 (C89 and C99 have no such requirement.)

 </div>
 <!-- END: div -->